nikitazhuro/Zhuro-shop-server/README.md

 4. Run `npm start`,
 5. To start client you should run `npm run build` and then `npm start`,
 6. Run `http://localhost:8080` in browser.

-So, you can try to test it here: [https://zhuro-shop-client.web.app/](https://zhuro-shop-client.web.app/).

 Use GitHub only for code review.